 A thyroid peroxidase antibodies test checks the levels of antibodies made against the compound thyroid peroxidase (TPO) in the bloodstream.
 Thyroid peroxidase is an enzyme produced by the thyroid gland.
-The thyroid is a small, butterfly-shaped gland in the neck that uses iodine to create the hormones triiodothyronine (T3) and thyroxine (T4), both of which help control metabolism and growth.
+The thyroid is a small, butterfly-shaped gland in the neck that uses iodine, with the help of the enzyme TPO, to create the hormones triiodothyronine (T3) and thyroxine (T4), both of which help control metabolism and growth.
 Antibodies are proteins made by the immune system, usually to fight bacteria, viruses, and toxins that enter or contact the body.

 Ordinarily, a healthy immune system doesn't make significant levels of antibodies against thyroid peroxidase, because it's not "foreign," but rather a necessary component of thyroid tissue.